edx/frontend-i18n/README.rst

     name // The localized name of the country
   }

-The list is sorted alphabetically in the current locale.
-This is useful for select dropdowns primarily.
+The list should be sorted alphabetically in the current locale (but see `ARCH-878 <https://openedx.atlassian.net/browse/ARCH-878>`_).
+This is useful for populating a dropdown.

 **getCountryMessages(locale)**

-Provides a lookup table of country IDs to country names for the current locale.
+Provides a lookup table of country IDs to country names in the current locale.

 Localized language lists:
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 **getLanguageList(locale)**

-Provides a lookup table of language IDs to language names for the current locale.
+Provides a lookup table of language IDs to language names in the current locale.

 **getLanguageMessages(locale)**